Are you shopping for cleaning products but can’t decide between Seventh Generation and Method?

 Several independent companies have tested the top eco-friendly cleaners, laundry detergents, and soaps.
 Here’s how Seventh Generation and Method fared in those tests.

 Method was also ranked as the best budget green cleaner.
-The All-Purpose Cleaner was praised for the scent variety, its green chemistry, and its ability to clean a range of non-porous surfaces without harsh chemicals.
+The All-Purpose Cleaner was praised for its scent variety, green chemistry, and ability to clean a range of non-porous surfaces without harsh chemicals.

 Dishwashing Soap / Detergent